Sleeping in Airports

 Act innocent (and behave)

-Even if you sleep in airports on regular basis — Do Not Act Like A Professional!!!
+Even if you sleep in airports on regular basis — Don’t treat the airport like your personal campground.!!
 Act like you REALLY do not want to be there and that there is absolutely nowhere else to go.
 We find crying helps.
 Remember, in the airport officials’ eyes “the airport is not a motel.”
 On the other hand, don’t abuse the system and abuse the airport’s tolerance of sleepers hospitality.
 This site was created for people who wanted to save money on the cost of one night accommodation at an airport hotel.
 Staying at an airport for days, hanging your laundry in the terminal and cooking on a gas stove only ruins it for others who really need to sleep in the airport.

 Late night snack, anyone?